-Why Should a Photographer Shoot Video?
+Why Should Photographers Shoot Video?
+Are You a Photographer Too?

-Welcome to the ATP Videography Tips page.
+Welcome to the ATP videography tips page

-These parts of the wedding are relatively easy to set up to video and you can learn how to:
+These parts of the wedding are relatively easy to set up to video.
+You can learn how to:

 Digital photography has a rather steep learning curve to make your images stand out from the "snapshot brigade".
 For example, you need to know how various settings and pieces of equipment or accessories can help to produce better images than without.

 Videography is no different .
 Whilst it has its pros and cons over stills photography, there is still a lot to think about when shooting video for fun or for a living.
 Merging the two can be quite tricky.

 Please note: The following links (or lack of) are redundant at the moment.
 They are there to let you know what we will be adding in the future.
 Please bookmark us and come back regularly as we add more pages.

 The appeal of video for me has always been the way that combining moving images with great audio has such an effect of our emotions.
 Even with photography I started creating slideshows with music almost as soon as I had started digital photography.

 I would recommend that anyone interested in digital photography, especially in this crazy "videocentric" world we are living in, starts to learn the ins and outs of video too.
 After all, I can almost guarantee that most of you have video features in your cameras, smartphones or tablets!